MBA in Media Management

 Check out Creating Utsava from IndieFlix site to understand the distribution agreement arranged by current MBA in Media Management student Teju Prasad, as part of his Constructive Action.

 The fact is that there are countless different types of master of business administration (MBA) programs, and an MBA in media management is one of the most unique and exciting possibilities for those interested in pursuing a career in business and the arts.
 From starting a record label to managing a performing arts center or working for a film production business, media MBA programs offer a wide range of opportunities to students and graduates all over the country.
+According to the August 2013 article "How An MBA Can Help You Launch A Career In Hollywood!" in BusinessBecause, typical roles for MBA grads in entertainment firms are in corporate strategy, finance, marketing and film distribution, with starting salaries are around $100,000 per year.

 Overview of Media MBA Media Programs in General